Betterment Review: Is it a Good Investment Option?

 Some products in this article are from our partners.
 Read our Advertiser Discloser.

-Investing is an important part of saving for retirement and earning passive income with savings account interest rates at historic lows.
+Investing is an integral part of saving for retirement, and earning passive income with savings account interest rates at historic lows.

-However, many people are hesitant to invest because researching investments and managing your portfolio can be stressful and time consuming.
+However, many people are hesitant to invest because researching investments and managing a portfolio can be stressful and time-consuming.

-Betterment offers managed investment portfolios and other financial products that can help new and experienced investors improve their finances with minimal effort.
+Betterment offers managed investment portfolios and other financial products to help new and experienced investors improve their finances with minimal effort.

 Overall Rating